Numerical Smoothing with Hierarchical Adaptive Sparse Grids and Quasi-Monte Carlo Methods for Efficient Option Pricing: Smoothness Analysis and Error Discussion

-\end{small} where $\eta \ge 0$\footnote{The value of $\eta$ depends on the payoff: for instance, $\eta=0$ for a digital option and $\eta=1$ for call/put payoffs.
-In general, the contribution of the root finding to the numerical smoothing error may have different estimates but for cases where $G$ is a polynomial of degree $\eta$ then it holds.} and $s>0$ is related to the degree of regularity of the integrand, $G$, w.r.t. $y_1$.\footnote{In this case, the derivatives of $G$ w.r.t. $y_1$ are bounded up to order $s$.}
+where $s>0$ is related to the degree of regularity of the integrand, $G$, w.r.t.~$y_1$.\footnote{For the parts of the domain separated by the discontinuity location, the derivatives of $G$ w.r.t.~$y_1$ are bounded up to order $s$.}

+The first error contribution in \eqref{eq:Error II order} originates from the gap created by integrating $G$ over domains separated by the approximated discontinuity location $\bar{y}^\ast_1$ instead of $y^\ast_1$, which is the exact location.
+We consider without loss of generality that $\bar{y}^{\ast}_1 <y_1^{\ast}$, then we obtain\footnote{A similar argument holds for the part of $G$ located on the right of the discontinuity.}